Dagmawi4/Dagmawi4/README.md

 - 🎓 **Computer Engineering Graduate** – Minnesota State University, Mankato (May 2025)
 - 💼 **Actively seeking full-time roles** in **automation, embedded systems, and software development**
 - 🎥 Creator & storyteller, working on a **portfolio website and film projects**

+  ### Why My GitHub Is Growing Now
+During college, I focused on **coursework, internships, and hands-on projects**, many of which were done in **collaborative or company environments** using private repositories or on-site tools.

+Instead of uploading incomplete or messy class files, I chose to **wait until I could curate my best work**.
+Now that I’m transitioning into the job market, I’m **organizing, polishing, and presenting my projects** so my GitHub serves as a **professional portfolio for employers**, not just a class archive.

 ---